TejalThakare/KiddoShield/Srs.md

 ## Functional Requirements :
 User Registration and Authentication:
-Users (parents and healthcare providers) must register with valid credentials.
+-Users (parents and healthcare providers) must register with valid credentials.

 Child Profile Management:
-Parents can add, edit, and delete child profiles.
+-Parents can add, edit, and delete child profiles.
-Include fields for medical history, and relevant contact information.
+-Include fields for medical history, and relevant contact information.

 Vaccination Slot Booking:
-Parents will be able to schedule vaccination appointments for their children.
+-Parents will be able to schedule vaccination appointments for their children.
-The system will provide a calendar view for available vaccination slots.
+-The system will provide a calendar view for available vaccination slots.

 Reminders:
-Automated reminders will be sent to parents leading up to schedule vaccinations.
+-Automated reminders will be sent to parents leading up to schedule vaccinations.

 Online Consulting:
-Healthcare professionals will be able to conduct secure video calls or chat consultations.
+-Healthcare professionals will be able to conduct secure video calls or chat consultations.
-Appointment scheduling for online consultations will be available.
+-Appointment scheduling for online consultations will be available.

 Diet Plans:
-Parents will have access to view and follow diet plans for their children.
+-Parents will have access to view and follow diet plans for their children.

 Disease Information:
 -Information on various diseases, especially those preventable through vaccination, will be available.
 -The system will include a search functionality for disease information.

 Vaccine Information
-Comprehensive details on vaccines,recommended age groups, and potential side effects.
+-Comprehensive details on vaccines,recommended age groups, and potential side effects.
-Links to official health sources for further reading.
+-Links to official health sources for further reading.

 Health Records:
 -Parents and healthcare providers will be able to access and update digital health records.